zarf-dev/proposals/6-manifest-preview-capability/README.md

 #### Story 3

-As a deployer of Zarf packages, I want to check that the variables I intend to deploy my package with are getting properly templated for both manifests and values files.
+As a deployer of Zarf packages, I want to check that the variables I intend to deploy my package with are getting properly templated for both manifests and values files so I run `zarf package preview --deploy-set=MY_VAR=my-val --show-manifests` or `zarf package preview --deploy-set=MY_VAR=my-val --show-values-file`

 ### Risks and Mitigations